Section Image

 Spacious floor plans reign, regardless of age

-Some of the community’s homes date to the 1800s, while others are brand new.
+Some of the community’s homes date to the 1800s, while others are brand-new.
 “There’s quite a variety of homes, including newer colonial-style options and a mix of older houses and large acreage properties,” McGarrigle says.
-Most houses have floor plans of at least 2,000 square feet.
-Some are several times that mark.
+Most houses have floor plans of at least 2,000 square feet, and some are several times that mark.
 Colonial is the most common style.
-Lots often span at least a couple of acres, scattered along single-lane and lane-less roads.
+Lots often span at least 2 acres, scattered along single-lane and narrow roads.
 Traditional single-family homes around 2,000 square feet or less sell for $210,000 to $490,000.
-Larger houses go for $500,000 to $2.7 million.
+Larger houses can range from $500,000 to $2.7 million.
 Charlestown also has townhouses for $400,000 to $1.1 million.

 Public schools have STEM, arts and business programming

 The area’s Great Valley School District maintains an A rating from Niche.
-Charlestown Elementary also gets an A, includes kindergarten through fourth grade, and offers intramural sports and band programs.
-Great Valley’s unrated 5/6 Center has a STEM curriculum that includes coding instruction.
-The A-minus-rated Great Valley Middle features grades 7 and 8, with extracurricular activities ranging from a jazz band to a mock trial club.
-Great Valley High boasts an A-plus and has a dedicated business program with banking and personal finance courses.
+A-rated Charlestown Elementary teaches kindergarten through fourth grade and offers intramural sports and band programs.
+Great Valley’s unrated 5/6 Center has a STEM curriculum with coding instruction.
+The A-minus-rated Great Valley Middle covers grades 7 and 8 and offers extracurricular activities ranging from jazz band to a mock trial club.
+Great Valley High is rated A-plus and has a dedicated business program with banking and personal finance courses.

-The University of Valley Forge is on the edge of Charlestown, a private, Christian school.
-UVF has an undergraduate enrollment of roughly 500, maintaining class sizes that average about 15 students apiece.
+The University of Valley Forge is a private, Christian school on the edge of Charlestown.
+UVF has an undergraduate enrollment of roughly 500 and maintains class sizes that average about 15 students.

 Hikers have multiple paths to explore

 Charlestown has an active population, McGarrigle says.
 The characteristic meshes with the area’s rustic setting, which teems with trails and other outdoor attractions.
-Paths include the Horse-Shoe Trail, which spans nearly 140 miles in total, with several miles within Charlestown.
-The 1-mile Brightside Farm Trail is a flat passage tracing past landmarks like the Wisner-Rapp House, a 1835 stone house on the National Register of Historic Places, where the Charlestown Historical Society is based.
+Paths include the Horse-Shoe Trail, which spans nearly 140 miles, with several miles within Charlestown.
+The 1-mile Brightside Farm Trail is a flat pathway tracing landmarks like the Wisner-Rapp House, an 1835 stone structure on the National Register of Historic Places, where the Charlestown Historical Society is based.
 The trail is part of Brightside Farm, which also has a series of community gardens.
 Binky Lee Preserve, a former farm, now offers a pair of trails through open meadows and forest land.
 Charlestown Park includes a playground and athletic fields.
 The Pickering Valley Golf Club features an 18-hole course that’s open to the public.

 Shopping plazas provide proximity to retail options